-How abortion searches online can be used against you
+How Abortion Searches Online Can Be Used Against You

 The result: Your phone's data, your social media accounts, your browsing and geolocation history, and your ISP's detailed records of your internet activity may all be used as evidence if you face state criminal or civil charges for a miscarriage.

-This risk has heightened with the prospect that the Supreme Court might may seek to overturn Roe v.
+This risk has grown now that the Supreme Court has overturned Roe v.
 Wade, breaking with five decades of legal precedent giving women the right to an abortion.

-The draft, which Chief Justice John Roberts confirmed is real, isn't finalized.
-A published opinion is expected later this month, but the justices still have an opportunity to change their minds.
-Although the right to an abortion for now is constitutionally protected, several Republican-led states have introduced or enacted legislation severely curtailing access to an abortion.
-And some have enacted near-total bans on abortion – notably Texas, whose law the Supreme Court has allowed to stand.
+Though the right to an abortion is no longer constitutionally protected, abortion remains legal in several states.
+However, a number of Republican-led states have introduced or enacted legislation severely curtailing access to an abortion.
+And some have enacted near-total bans on abortion -- notably Texas, whose law the Supreme Court previously allowed to stand.

-While some states have already moved to protect abortion rights in the event federal protections are overturned, 26 states have already passed anti-abortion "trigger laws" that would go into effect immediately to restrict patients' rights.
-While it's still a legal grey area, most of those include language that could be interpreted to include self-managed abortion.
+Some states had already moved to protect abortion rights in the event federal protections were overturned, but 26 states previously passed anti-abortion "trigger laws" that now go into effect immediately to restrict patients' rights.
+It's still a legal gray area in some cases, but most of those state laws include language that could be interpreted to include self-managed abortion.
 More than two dozen laws would allow police to arrest you for seeking an abortion -- or for simply failing to satisfy police investigations into your miscarriage.

 It's not just abortion patients who are at risk of surveillance and arrest.
 Those who aid abortion seekers could be charged as accomplices in some cases.

 Abortion medication is safe.
-Your data, however, isn't if Roe is overturned.
+But now that Roe is overturned, your data isn't.

 When abortion is a crime, police surveil it like one